vamsitallapudi/Android-Interview-Questions-And-Answers/README.md

     A)
     One way is by cancelling the AsyncTask by using cancel() method on its instance.
 It will call onCancelled() method of AsyncTask where we can do some clean-up activities like hiding progress bar etc.
     The best way to handle AsyncTask crash is to create a RetainFragment, i.e., a fragment without UI as shown in the gist below: https://gist.github.com/vamsitallapudi/26030c15829d7be8118e42b1fcd0fa42
-    We can also avoid this crash by using RxJava instead of AsyncTask as we will be subscribing and unsubscribing at onResume() and onPause() methods respectively.
-We can alternatively use activity's lifecycle aware component - LiveData.
+    We can also avoid this crash by using 2 Alternatives -  1) Using RxJava by subscribing and unsubscribing at onResume() and onPause() methods respectively, 2) Using LiveData - lifecycle aware component.

--  **What is a RetainFragment?**<br/>
+-  **What is a RetainFragment / Headless Fragment?**<br/>
     Generally, Fragments are destroyed and recreated along with their parent Activity’s whenever a configuration change occurs.
 Calling setRetainInstance(true) allows us to bypass this destroy-and-recreate cycle, notifying the system to retain the current instance of the fragment when the activity is recreated.

 -  **Difference between serializable and parcelable?
 Why android introduced Parcelable?**<br/>